Glimone/dopsei_manager/README.md

 # dopsei_manager
-Auto management of datas from SEI (In development)
+Auto management of datas from SEI